Interested in working with us? Here is some information about what openings we may have for:

 We seek INDEPENDENTLY FUNDED RESEARCHERS at any stage of career to join our group in Orlando or to work with us remotely.
 Research may be in any area of planetary science.
-The group consists of five professors, two instructors, four independently funded researchers, a postdoc, over a dozen planetary PhD students, and numerous undergraduate researchers.
-Located in the brand-new Physical Sciences building, we work in diverse areas including asteroid and comet material properties and observation, icy surfaces, dust, rings, exoplanet measurement, atmospheric dynamics, and impact modeling.
-The group organizes about one meeting annually, including the 2007 DPS and the 2011 Next-Generation Suborbital Researchers Conference.
-A Carnegie high-research-activity university located in Orlando, UCF is the nation’s second-largest university, with over 59,000 students.
+SENIOR RESEARCHERS CAN ADVISE PhD STUDENTS as dissertation committee chair.
+Physics affiliates (professors, lecturers, and most students; physics.ucf.edu) are located in the Physical Sciences Building on campus, which has excellent laboratory space, while most soft-money researchers are in the Florida Space Institute’s (fsi.ucf.edu) nearby offices in the Orlando Research Park.
+A shuttle bus and videoconferencing facilities connect the two buildings.
+The group has organized several research workshops, including the 2007 DPS, 2010 Winter Workshop: Exoplanets for Planetary Scientists, and the 2011 Next-Generation Suborbital Researchers Conference.
+A Carnegie high-research-activity university located in Orlando, UCF is the nation’s second-largest university, with over 66,000 students.
 We are 30 minutes from a major airport, 45 minutes from Orlando’s reknowned attractions, and an hour from some of the world’s best beaches and NASA’s Kennedy Space Center.
 The nearby Seminole County Public School District is among the nation’s finest.
-Outdoor attractions include kayaking, scuba diving, sailing, bird watching, cycling, and the winter nesting home of hundreds of rare manatees.
+Outdoor attractions include kayaking, scuba diving, sailing, bird watching, cycling, and the winter home of hundreds of rare manatees.
 Salaries and benefits are very competitive.
-Affiliation may be with either the Department of Physics (physics.ucf.edu), the Florida Space Institute (fsi.ucf.edu), or other relevant units.
+Affiliation may be with either the Department of Physics (physics.ucf.edu), the Florida Space Institute (fsi.ucf.edu), both, or other relevant units.
 Contact any group member for more information.

 If you are looking for a Postdoctoral position, please check out the Research area and speak with the head of any group that matches your interests.